 - 7. Attend an Information Session.
-Once you have successfully completed the above steps you will be scheduled for an Information Session.
+Once you have successfully completed above steps along with BIOL 111 (with a grade of "C" or better) and PSYC 106 you will be scheduled for an Information Session.
 Attendance at the Information Session is a mandatory step in the admission process.
 The purposes of the session are to provide students with more specific information about the program and to provide an opportunity for students to raise questions and share concerns.
-During the Information Session, students will complete a questionnaire which will be used by the Health Science Institute office for placement purposes.
-High school students may attend the Information Session during their senior year. - 8.
+During the Information Session, students will complete a questionnaire which will be used by the Health Science Institute office for placement purposes - 8.
 Be placed on the waiting list.
 After you have attended the Information Session your name will be placed on the waiting list.
-Placement on the waiting list will be prioritized by information session and then by the date the Nursing Program application is received in the Admissions Office. - 9.
-Read the Criminal History Background Check Information on Page 5.
-Criminal history clearance is required to begin the program. - 10.
-Read the Drug Screening Information on Page 5.
-A negative Drug Screen is required to start the program. - 11.
-Complete a nurse's aide course with a passing grade.
-The following courses are accepted: Certified Nurse Aide, Certified Home Health Aide, Patient Care Assistant or Patient Care Technician.
-Training must include the appropriate in-person clinical skills validation to meet the requirement.
-CNA requires clinical experience in a residential care facility or hospital, CHHA requires either in-person skills validation or clinical in a residential care facility and PCT/PCA requires clinical experience in a residential care facility or hospital.
-Licensure is not required.
-All other certifications require departmental approval.
+Placement on the waiting list will be prioritized by information session and then by the date the Nursing Advanced Placement Challenge Program application is received in the Admissions Office.
+Attendance at an Information Session does not guarantee placement in the next Advanced Placement Challenge session. - 9.
+Complete BIOL 112 with a grade of "C" or better, and ENGL 121 before starting the AP Challenge program. - 10.
+Read the Criminal History Background Check Information on Page 3.
+Criminal history clearance is required to begin the program. - 11.
+Read the Drug Screening Information on Page 3.
+A negative Drug Screen is required to start the program.